ecosystem-of-trust-interoperability/.github/profile/README.md

 Each week through community activity and the drop-in session we will be looking at specific problems and co-discovering and co-designing solutions.

-We will link the weeks workshop page ℹ️ **[here](https://github.com/ecosystem-of-trust-interoperability/interoperability-working-group/blob/main/workshops/2023-01-27_workshop-2_kickoff.md)**.
+We will link the weeks workshop page *Wed 1st February* ℹ️ **[here](https://github.com/ecosystem-of-trust-interoperability/interoperability-working-group/blob/main/workshops/2023-02-01_drop-in-1.md)**.

+## Last week's focus

+We will link last weeks drop-in session - *Thu 26th and Fri 27th Jan* ℹ️ **[here](https://github.com/ecosystem-of-trust-interoperability/interoperability-working-group/blob/main/workshops/2023-01-27_workshop-2_kickoff.md)**.

 ## Drop in session schedule

-We will be running drop in sessions very week please see the ℹ️ [schedule](https://github.com/ecosystem-of-trust-interoperability/interoperability-working-group/blob/main/drop-in-sessions-schedule.md).
+We will be running drop in sessions every week please see the ℹ️ [schedule](https://github.com/ecosystem-of-trust-interoperability/interoperability-working-group/blob/main/drop-in-sessions-schedule.md).

 ## About